List of whale vocalizations: Orca (killer whale) (Orcinus orca)

-As with other dolphins, orcas are very vocal animals.
-They produce a variety of clicks and whistles that are used for communication and echolocation.
-The vocalization types vary with activity.
-While resting they are much quieter, merely emitting an occasional call that is distinct from those heard when engaging in more active behaviour.
+Like other delphinids, orcas are very vocal animals.
+They produce a variety of clicks and pulsed calls that are used for echolocation and communication.

-Fish-eating resident groups of orcas in the Northeast Pacific tend to be much more vocal than transient groups living in the same waters.
-Scientists surmise that the main reason for this lies in the different hearing abilities of their prey.
-Resident killer whales feed on fish, particularly Pacific salmon, a prey with poor underwater hearing that cannot detect killer whale calls at any significant distance.
-Transient orcas on the other hand feed mainly on marine mammals (primarily seals, sea lions, porpoises and dolphins) and occasionally on seabirds.
-Because all marine mammals have excellent underwater hearing, transients probably remain silent for much of the time to avoid detection by their acoustically-sensitive prey.
-For the same reason, mammal-hunting orcas tend to restrict their echolocation, occasionally using just a single click (called a cryptic click) rather than the long train of clicks observed in other populations.
+Much of the time, resident orcas in the northeast Pacific are more vocal than Bigg's (transient) orcas living in the same waters.
+Scientists believe that the main reason for this lies in the different hearing abilities of their prey.
+Resident orcas feed on fish, mostly Pacific salmon, a prey with poor underwater hearing that cannot detect orca sounds at any great distance.
+Transient orcas on the other hand feed mainly on marine mammals, primarily seals, sea lions, and porpoises.
+Because all marine mammals have excellent underwater hearing, transients probably remain silent until they have caught their prey to avoid detection by acoustically sensitive animals.
+For the same reason, the mammal-eating orcas tend to restrict their echolocation, occasionally using just a single click (called a cryptic click) rather than the long train of clicks heard in the fish–eating ecotype.